One more death recorded in Rother

-There was one more coronavirus death recorded over the weekend in Rother.

-The dashboard shows 399 people had died in the area by May 9 (Monday) – up from 398 on Friday.
+A total of 402 people had died in the area when the UK coronavirus daily dashboard was updated on May 13 (Friday) – up from 401 on Thursday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Rother.